WebAssembly / WASI Workloads

 Running an Example Spin Workload

-With the runtime classes registered, we can now schedule Wasm workloads on our nodes by applying the following YAML document to your workload cluster.
+With the runtime classes registered, we can now schedule Wasm workloads on our nodes by creating a Kubernetes Deployment and Service.
+Create a spin.yaml file with the following contents:

 ---